ankitpanwar15/my-dagster-project/README.md

 **Using IOManager for reading and writing the data to warehouse_location and transectional table.**

-why:- I/O managers in Dagster are used to handle the storage and retrieval of asset and op outputs, allowing you to separate business logic from I/O operations.
+Why:- I/O managers in Dagster are used to handle the storage and retrieval of asset and op outputs, allowing you to separate business logic from I/O operations.

 ### Extraction, (group_name="extract")